tjaffri/ml-dev-mac-setup/README.md

   "files.autoSave": "afterDelay",
   // Commit all changes when there are no staged changes.
   "git.enableSmartCommit": true,
   // Arguments passed in.
 Each argument is a separate item in the array.
-  "python.linting.pylintArgs": [
-    "--disable=E0401"
-  ],
-  // Arguments passed in.
-Each argument is a separate item in the array.
   "python.formatting.autopep8Args": [
     "--max-line-length=120"